 I’m lucky I can work from home or from my office which is only two blocks away.
-I’ll probably work mostly from home when Raven is adjusting to our routine.
-Yet, I also want to leave for short periods right away so she can get used to that as well.
-I do have a Nest camera set up so I can check in on how she’s doing in her crate when I’m not home.
+I worked mostly from home when Raven was adjusting to our routine.
+Yet, I also wanted to leave for short periods right away so she could get used to that as well.
+I did have a Nest camera set up so I could check in on how she was doing in her crate when I was not home.

 8. Begin basic obedience training.

-For Raven, it will be a lot to simply work on reinforcing her name, her routine and potty training (she’s not used to living in the house).
+For some dogs, it is a lot to simply work on reinforcing their name, the new routine and potty training.

-Raven has not had much for leash training or obedience and nothing for house rules.
-So we will work on the basics, which will be a lot for her to take in until she settles into our routine.
+Raven had not had much for leash training or obedience and nothing for house rules.
+So we worked on the basics, which was a lot for her to take in.

-I won’t work on much more than “sit,” “down” and “stay.”
-Even walking on a leash in a neighborhood will be new to her.
-We will take things slowly, but I think she will learn fast.
+I didn’t work on much more than “sit,” “down” and “stay.”
+Even walking on a leash in a neighborhood was new to her.
+We took things slowly.

-Other than that, we will see how things pan out.
+Other than that, see how things pan out.

 Ultimately, with two dogs, life can become quite chaotic if you let it.
-Believe it or not, I like a calm, structured home and I believe that’s possible even with two young weimaraners!
+Believe it or not, I like a calm, structured home and I believe that’s possible even with two young dogs!

 I believe in providing sporting breeds with what they need – TONS of exercise, consistent training and boundaries, things to chew and time to play.